nicolafisherwriter/nfwdg/_notes/The Complete Works of Florence Scovel Shinn.md

 * [Kindle link](kindle://book?action=open&asin=B007VL67S0)

-  - > "There is a place that you are to fill and no one else can fill, something you are to do, which no one else can do." (location: 51)
+  - > "There is a place that you are to fill and no one else can fill, something you are to do, which no one else can do."
+Florence Scovel Shinn #twtd (location: 51)

 #highlight